 Another popular alternative from Roberts is the Stream 93i, which arguably has better sound quality but isn’t portable.

-A more high-end option is the Revo SuperConnect, which is one of the best-sounding internet radios on the market in 2017.
+A more high-end option is the Revo SuperConnect, which is one of the best-sounding internet radios on the market.

 For some more radios to consider, see our roundup of the best internet radios.